-The average person may easily own a few thousands of pounds' worth of clothing almost without realising it – and the figure could be even higher still for those who love to shop.
-Rather worryingly, many people have no idea about the value of their wardrobe, and seriously under-value the real cost of replacing everything stored within it, including shoes, suits, coats, accessories and handbags.
+Have you ever thought properly about the value of your clothes?
+The average person can easily own a few thousands of pounds' worth of clothing almost without realising it – and the figure could be even higher still for those who love to shop.
+Rather worryingly, many people have no idea about the value of their wardrobe, and could be seriously under-valuing the real cost of replacing everything stored within it, including shoes, suits, coats, accessories and handbags.

 Calculating the cost of your clothes collection

-The average wardrobe is likely to contain a few thousand pounds' worth of clothing and footwear, and most home insurance policies will offer cover within contents cover.
-But there will be a limit on the cover offered, so you must check this to see if you need additional protection.
+The average wardrobe is likely to contain a few thousand pounds' worth of clothing and footwear, and most home insurance policies will offer cover this within contents cover.
+However, there will be a limit on the cover offered, so calculating the cost of your wardrobe will give you a clear answer on whether you need additional protection.

-When arranging cover for your clothes and shoes, it is vital to spend a little time going through all the items in your wardrobe when calculating the sum you need to insure, and this includes accessories and handbags as well.
-By systematically working through all of your outfits and footwear and totting up the value, this will insure the level of contents cover offered by your policy provides the cover you need to keep your belongings well protected.
+When arranging cover for your clothes and shoes, it is vital to spend a little time going through all the items in your wardrobe, including accessories.
+By systematically working through all of your outfits and footwear and totting up the value, this will ensure the level of clothes cover offered by your policy provides what you need to keep your belongings well protected.

-Certain items, such as designer goods or vintage pieces may have a price tag of several thousand pounds, and may need to be insured separately.
-The key here is to declare any high-value items, such as a costly fur or leather coat to your home insurer, as the cover limit for an individual item may stand at around £1,500.
-This means that any expensive items over this limit will need to be listed individually on your policy.
+Certain items, such as designer goods or vintage pieces, may have a price tag of several thousand pounds, and may need to be insured separately.
+The key here is to declare any high-value items, such as a costly fur or leather coat, to your home insurer as the clothes cover limit for an individual item may stand at around £1,500.
+This means that any items exceeding this limit will need to be listed individually on your policy.

-Alternatively, you may want to consider taking out a high net worth insurance policy from a specialist stand-alone insurer for certain high-value pieces such as these.
-Shopping around and comparing quotes will help you to find the best quote for your needs.
+Alternatively, if you have a particularly valuable wardrobe, you may want to consider taking out a high net worth insurance policy from a specialist stand-alone insurer for your high-value pieces.

-We all live in hope that the unimaginable won't happen, but there is a risk of your clothes and shoes getting damaged by a fire or a flood or some other unexpected event.
-If this is the case, you will need to make a claim.
+We all live in hope that the unimaginable won't happen, but if it does and your clothes and shoes get damaged by fire, flood or some other unexpected event, you will need to make a claim.